 What Is Stage I (1) Lung Cancer?

-Currently, lung cancer is the most common form of cancer – more so than breast, colon, and prostate cancers put together – and is the leading cause of cancer death in the U.S. Lung cancer accounts for nearly 25 percent of cancer-related deaths.
+Currently, lung cancer lung cancer is the most common form of cancer in men and women – more so than breast, colon, and prostate cancers put together – and is the leading cause of cancer death in the U.S. Lung cancer accounts for nearly 25 percent of cancer-related deaths.
 The outlook for most types of lung cancer is poor due to the aggressive nature of lung tumors.
 Nonetheless, stage I (1) lung cancers generally have the best prognosis and curative treatment options.

 Lung cancer stages are used to describe the location of a person’s cancer and how far it has progressed since development.
 Generally, stage I lung cancer indicates a limited spread of tumors within a single lung.
 Of the two primary lung cancer types, small cell lung cancer (SCLC) is more aggressive than non-small cell lung cancer (NSCLC) and grows more quickly.